An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Kinematic Model Evaluations

-To confirm this explanation for the disagreement at these low absolute latitudes, we examine extinction along several sample sightlines in the model used by SP-H25, versus a 3-d extinction calculated from nearby disk stars.
-We use the \citet{Lallement2022} map for this comparison, which used Gaia EDR3 parallaxes and Gaia + 2MASS photometry to estimate extinction as a function of position across a $6\times6\times0.8$ kpc$^3$ volume centered on the Sun.
-Figure \ref{fig:gaia_ext} shows two example sightlines, one where the $\mu_l$ values depart strongly and one where they agree well.
-We see significantly larger differences in the extinction values between 0-3 kpc along the sightlines with this kinematic disagreement, which supports our hypothesis that 3-d extinction model inaccuracies within a few kpc bias the sample of simulated Gaia stars used in the proper motion comparison.
+The residual difference between the median SP-H25 and Gaia $\mu_l$ shows clumpy structure within $|b|\lesssim3^\circ$.
+The extinction map used in this work is based on bulge stars and uses a disk-scaling scheme.
+Thus, it may perform poorly for optical simulations of nearby disk stars in regions of high extinction, particularly where that extinction is irregularly distributed in the near disk.
+To confirm this explanation for the disagreement at these low absolute latitudes, we examined extinction along several sample sightlines in the model used by SP-H25 against a 3-d extinction map calculated from nearby disk stars.
+We use the \citet{Lallement2022} map for this comparison (using our extinction law to convert their extinction at 5500 \AA~ to $\rm A_{Ks}$), which used Gaia EDR3 parallaxes and Gaia + 2MASS photometry to estimate extinction as a function of position across a $6\times6\times0.8$ kpc$^3$ volume centered on the Sun.
+At an example sightline with good model-data $\mu_l$ agreement ($l=-1^\circ$, $b=-1^\circ$), the extinction maps agreed well along the line of sight, with a total extinction at 3 kpc of $A_{\rm Ks}=0.27$ in the \citet{Lallement2022} map and 0.28 in ours.
+At an example sightline with significant $\mu_l$ disagreement ($l=0^\circ$, $b=1^\circ$), the \citet{Lallement2022} map provides significantly higher extinction for nearby stars; at 3 kpc, $A_{\rm Ks}=0.36$ in the \citet{Lallement2022} map and only 0.15 in ours.
+These larger differences in the extinction values between 0-3 kpc along the sightlines with this kinematic disagreement supports our hypothesis that our 3-d extinction model inaccuracies within a few kpc bias the sample of simulated Gaia stars used in the proper motion comparison.

-In addition to the disagreement caused by extinction near the plane, we see a gradient in the level of $\mu_l$ model-data disagreement at low latitudes ($b<-4^\circ$), going from about -0.1 mas/yr at $l=10^\circ$ to about 0.9 mas/yr at $l=-10^\circ$.
+In addition to the disagreement caused by extinction near the plane, we see a gradient in the level of $\mu_l$ model-data disagreement at low latitudes ($b\leq-5^\circ$), going from about 0.1 mas/yr at $l=10^\circ$ to about 0.5 mas/yr at $l=-10^\circ$.
 This may be due to an imperfect bulge kinematic model, or an inaccurate Galactic bar angle used in the bulge density model.
-Figure \ref{fig:gaia_mub} shows the median $\mu_b$ distributions for the Gaia and simulated stars.
-This dimension of proper motion shows a similar trend, where extinction produces clumpy variation in the plane, and the lower bulge shows a gradient; however, both are less dramatic here as it is perpendicular to the direction of Galactic rotation.
+A similar trend exists in $\mu_b$ proper motions, where extinction produces clumpy variation in the plane, and the lower bulge shows a gradient; however, both are less dramatic in this direction as it is perpendicular to Galactic rotation.